crane-cloud/documentation/cranecloud/docs/index.md

 * `Authentication` - Dive deeper in SignUp, LogIn and Password Reset.
 * `Projects` - Explore possibilities of Creation, Updating, Deleting and project billing.
 * `Applications` - Guidelines on how to deploy various applications.
-* `Databases` - Guide on how to create and host a database.
+* `Databases` - Guide on how to create and access a database.
 * `Monitoring` - Insights on how to best understand the project and application metrics.

 ## About Crane Cloud